-Parental consent must be sought prior to the referral being made unless to seek consent would place the child at risk of further harm, interfere with a criminal investigation or cause undue delay.
+Parental consent should be sought prior to the referral being made but a referral can be made if parents refuse consent where there are safeguarding concerns about the child and a referral is a proportionate response to these concerns.
+Consent should not be sought if this would place the child at risk of further harm, interfere with a criminal investigation or cause undue delay.
 If parents do not consent, but the child is at risk of significant harm, the referral should still be made.

 If the pupil already has an allocated local authority social worker, the referral should be made directly to them.
 If the pupil is not already known to the relevant local authority social work service, referrals should be made to their local authority child and family contact team.
 The referral should be made to the pupil's home local authority.
 All referrals should be acknowledged by the local authority child and family contact team manager within 24 hours and the referrer informed of what action will be taken.